Is 3 Weeks Enough For Peru?

 Day 4 - Ballestas Islands Tour

-A tour of the islands costs around $15 and lasts around 2 hours.
+A tour costs around $15 and lasts 2-3 hours.
 Your first stop will be to observe the bizarre geoglyph carved in the desert sand, the Paracas Candelabra.
-It can be dated to about 200 BC, but only myths exist to explain its presence.
+It can be dated to about 200 BC, but only myths and folktales exist to explain its presence.

-After that, you’ll head to the Ballestas Islands themselves.
-As mentioned, the islands will be packed with marine life.
-You may also see dolphins riding in the wake of your boat.
-If you’re visiting between August and October, this is the migrating season for Humpback Whales which are often seen in the area.
+After that, you’ll head to the Ballestas Islands themselves to observe the wildlife.
+You may also see dolphins riding in the wake of your boat and if you’re visiting between August and October, this is the migrating season for Humpback Whales.

 For more information on Paracas including the best hostels and restaurants in town: